Sionna: An Open-Source Library for Next-Generation Physical Layer Research: Future extensions

 \subsection{Ray tracing}

-As mentioned earlier, many 6G topics, such as \gls{RIS} or integrated sensing and communications, require the simulation of a specific radio environment in a physically based manner which cannot be done with stochastic channel models.
+As mentioned earlier, many 6G topics, such as \gls{RIS} or integrated sensing and communications, require the simulation of a specific radio environment in a physically-based manner which cannot be done with stochastic channel models.
 For some applications, also the visual representation of a scene is required, see, e.g., \cite{viwi}.
-To address these needs, SionnaRTX will soon bring both of these capabilities to Sionna so that one can render a scene, get the desired channel impulse responses, and use them immediately for link-level simulations or other applications.
+To address these needs, Sionna RT will soon bring both of these capabilities to Sionna so that one can render a scene, get the desired channel impulse responses, and use them immediately for link-level simulations or other applications.